NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 #### elo_calculations.py

-Next, `elo_calculations.py` contains scripts to calculate ELO scores based on the data given from 'get_tennis_data'.
+Next, `elo_calculations.py` contains scripts to calculate ELO scores based on the data given from  `get_tennis_data`.
 Simply running the "final_elo_csv" function from the ELO class and input the tennis dataframe to output the ELO calculation dataframe for every player in the dataset, saving it to a csv file.
 Optionally run the function 'win_percentage_common_opponents' in 'past_match_data' to get the win percentage and games played for every player against the others across the dataset, saved in 2 csv files.
 The input for this function is only the tennis data.

 #### simulation.py